The trick to balancing on slick sidewalks is to "walk like a penguin."

 Instinct tells us to do the opposite and center our weight mid-stride, which works on dry walkways.

-However this tactic forces legs to split your body weight in half and rely on both feet to maintain balance -- not the best idea for icy streets.
+But this tactic forces legs to split your body weight in half and rely on both feet to maintain balance — not the best idea for icy streets.

-The Center for Disease Control and Prevention backs up the penguin waddle claim, reminding people to also spread feet slightly to fortify the center of gravity.
+The Centers for Disease Control and Prevention backs up the penguin waddle claim, reminding people to also spread feet slightly to fortify the center of gravity.

 With sidewalks freezing over, remember to stay smart and give yourself extra time to waddle to and fro.

-One more tip, keep your hands out of your pockets and wear a puffy coat…so if you do fall, at least you can catch yourself and cushion your buns.
+One more tip, keep your hands out of your pockets (and in gloves) and wear a puffy coat…so if you do fall, at least you can catch yourself and cushion your buns.